-Transfer Applicants: The label will say preference will be given to the Transfer List
+Transfer Applicants: The label will say preference will be given to the Transfer List - icon "T" on the advert.

-To qualify applicants will need to be a secure tenant or an Assured tenant of the

-Council or another ORAH partner and living within Oxford.
+To qualify applicants will need to be a secure tenant or an Assured tenant of the Council, Ox Place or another ORAH partner and living within Oxford.
 They will have been verified as eligible to be on the transfer list through the application process.